bitcoin-s/bitcoin-s/docs/key-manager/key-manager.md

 The key manager module's goal is to encapusulate all private key interactions with the [wallet](../applications/wallet.md) project.

-As of this writing, the wallet just delegates storage of the encrypted mnemonic seed to the key manager project.
+As of this writing, there is only one type of `KeyManager` - [`BIP39KeyManager`](../../key-manager/src/main/scala/org/bitcoins/keymanager/bip39/BIP39KeyManager.scala).

+The [`BIP39KeyManager`](../../key-manager/src/main/scala/org/bitcoins/keymanager/bip39/BIP39KeyManager.scala) stores a [`MnemonicCode`](../../core/src/main/scala/org/bitcoins/core/crypto/MnemonicCode.scala) on disk which can be decrypted and used as a hot wallet.

 Over the long run, we want to make it so that the wallet project needs to communicate with the key-manager to access private keys.

 This means that ALL SIGNING should be done inside of the key-manager, and private keys should not leave the key manager.